Please note: Prof. Torres will be on leave until Fall 2021 at the Frankel Institute for Advanced Judaic Studies.

 My forthcoming book is titled Horizons Blossom, Borders Vanish: Anarchism and Yiddish Literature (Yale University Press).
 This project examines the literary production, language politics, and religious thought of Jewish anarchist movements from 1870 to the present in Moscow, Tel Aviv, London, Buenos Aires, New York City, and elsewhere.
 The book’s archive includes early Proletarian (svetshop) poetry, talmudic commentary, political theology, and Modernist literature.

 My second project is a study of Polish writer, philosopher, and art critic Debora Vogel (also written Dvoyre Fogel, 1900-1942).
 Deeply engaged with the artistic avant-garde, her aesthetic theory and practice anticipated postwar experimental representations of domestic temporality and women’s labor.
 I have translated her poetry collection Manekinen (Mannequins, 1934) and organized a Vogel symposium at U-Chicago; currently, I am co-editing a special issue of In geveb: A Journal of Yiddish Studies.
-I am also co-editor (with Kenyon Zimmer) of a forthcoming anthology, Histories of Jewish Anarchism.
+I am also co-editor (with Kenyon Zimmer) of a forthcoming volume, Freedom's Fullness: Histories of Jewish Anarchism (University of Illinois Press).

 My other ongoing projects include a comparative study of racialization, indigeneity, and colonial education in Puerto Rico and Native American residential schools in the United States.

 I serve on the International Editorial Board for Manchester University Press' Contemporary Anarchist Studies Series.
-I have held fellowships at the National Yiddish Book Center, the Joseph A. Labadie Collection, and elsewhere.
+I have held fellowships at the Frankel Center of the University of Michigan, National Yiddish Book Center, the Joseph A. Labadie Collection, and elsewhere.
 I have also worked as a muralist, community organizer, and set designer.

 Horizons Blossom, Borders Vanish: Anarchism and Yiddish Literature.
 Yale University Press (forthcoming)